 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The beauty of the Gin Buck is in its simplicity and its universal appeal.
-Some drinkers don't enjoy the dryness of a Gin & Tonic while others want something sweeter and with more flavor than the Gin Rickey.
-The Gin Buck falls right in the middle of the two, opting for the semi-sweet flavor of ginger ale.
+The beauty of the gin buck is in its simplicity and universal appeal.
+Some drinkers don't enjoy the dryness of a gin and tonic or the tartness of a gin rickey.
+The gin buck falls right in the middle, opting for the semi-sweet flavor of ginger ale.
 It's ideal for happy hour, dinner, or anytime you want a quick and casual drink.

 Gather the ingredients.